One Course of Antibiotics Can Reshape Your Gut Microbiome for Years

 Previous studies on antibiotics and the microbiome were small.
 Dozens of participants, maybe a hundred.
 Follow-up was typically weeks or months.

-This Swedish study cross-referenced stool samples from 14,952 people with Sweden's national prescription drug registry—tracking every antibiotic dispensed in the country.
-Researchers could see exactly what people took, when, and how their gut bacteria compared to those who hadn't touched antibiotics in eight years.
+They could see exactly what people took, when they took it, and how their gut bacteria compared to those who hadn't touched antibiotics in eight years.

 Which Antibiotics Hit Hardest

-Not all antibiotics are equal.
+Not all antibiotics are created equal.
 Some leave the gut relatively unscathed.
 Others act like nuclear weapons.

-• Fluoroquinolones: Each course corresponded to about 20 fewer species and changes in 172 species.
-Common for urinary tract and respiratory infections.
+Fluoroquinolones: Commonly prescribed for urinary tract and respiratory infections.
+Each course corresponded to about 20 fewer species and changes in 172 species' abundance.

-• Flucloxacillin: A narrow-spectrum penicillin that still reduced diversity by roughly 20 species per course and affected 203 species.
+Flucloxacillin: A narrow-spectrum penicillin mainly used for Staph infections.
+Despite its reputation for being targeted, it still reduced diversity by roughly 20 species per course and affected 203 species.
+Researchers suspect its variable absorption might send more of the drug into the large intestine than expected.

-• Penicillin V: Barely moved the needle—linked to changes in just 29 species.
-If you have a choice, this appears gentler on the gut.
+Penicillin V: One of the most commonly prescribed antibiotics in Sweden.
+It barely moved the needle—linked to changes in just 29 species.
+If you need an antibiotic and have a choice, penicillin V appears gentler on the gut.

 The Recovery Curve